30 Jan Digital Restaurant Dine-In Trends

 At the start of 2019, the idea of “ghost restaurants,” more catering formats, and benefits for customers stood out in the expected trends of digital restaurants, reported Emma Liem Becket of Restaurant Dive.
 As the year rolled into 2020, not much has changed, but at the same time, everything now hinges on efficient, effective digital restaurant experiences.
-Digitalization continues to set the standard in restaurant operations, and experts expect the industry to rapidly invest in more digital capabilities throughout 2020.
-Restaurateurs need to understand the 2020 restaurant dine-in trends, why they are occurring, and how to transform them into actionable steps to improve guest experiences and profitability.
+Digitalization continues to set the standard in restaurant operations, and experts expect the industry to rapidly invest in more digital ordering systems.
+Restaurateurs need to understand the restaurant dine-in trends, why they are occurring, and how to transform them into actionable steps to improve guest experiences and profitability.

 Driving Forces of Changing Restaurant Digital Dine-In Experiences

 The restaurant industry is evolving due to the growing demand for engaging, unique experiences.
 According to Restaurant Dive:

 “The reason for that too is customer retention.
 Once those brands obtain loyal customers, they try to really keep [them] … consumers are less interested in experimenting in the limited-service space than in others.
 [A diner] is probably less likely to switch from McDonald’s to Burger King as their go-to restaurant as they are in a full-service restaurant.

 In 2019, the lifestyle brand marketing wave also tapped into consumer demand for experiential living.
 Many restaurants delivered on this with branded restaurant pop-ups, but Taco Bell and Nutella Cafe also launched hotel pop-ups where guests could book a stay in an immersive experience.”

 Those changing approaches to obtaining and keeping customers represent the biggest challenges and opportunities of digital restaurant dine-in trends.
 Businesses are rapidly changing their operations to create holistic, immersive experiences for guests.

 - High costs of using third party systems.